-Writing children’s books is the only thing I’ve ever wanted to do in my life.
+Being a children’s author and writing stories about Latinx children is my childhood dream.
+It is is the only thing I’ve ever wanted to do in my life.
 The next best thing would be running a home for rescued animals.
 Also, I wouldn’t mind owning an empanada truck.

 My other novels include Lety Out Loud, which is a Pura Belpré Honor Book; Gaby, Lost and Found, which was named Best Youth Chapter book by the International Latino Book Awards and a Bank Street College of Education’s Best Books; Allie, First At Last, which received a starred-review from Kirkus Book Review and; Me, Frida and the Secret of the Peacock Ring which was named a Junior Guild Selection and included in the Texas’ prestigious Bluebonnet Master List for 2019-2020.
 Me, Frida and The Secret of the Peacock Ring is a mystery novel based in Mexico City and inspired by legendary artist Frida Kahlo.
 Read more about it here: Me, Frida and the Secret of the Peacock Ring.

 All of my books are available for sale wherever you buy books.
 When you can, please support independent, local bookstores in your community.
 Most of my children’s novels are also available as audiobooks.
 If you don’t want to buy a book, check your local library.
 If one of my books is not on the library shelf, ask them to kindly order it for you.
+I bet they do because libraries are awesome.
 Check out my books here.